ruthtech/voting-app/README.md

 1. Go to https://github.com/ruthtech/voting-app and click on the "Clone or Download" button.
 2. Choose "Download ZIP".
 3. Unzip into a directory.
 If you're on Windows, open File Explorer and navigate to the download directory.
 Select the ZIP file, right click, and choose "Extract All".
 Accept the default location.
-4. Once the file is unzipped, navigate to voting-app-master and use your browser to open index.html.
+4. Once the file is unzipped, navigate to voting-app-master.
+   * Type "npm install" to install the prerequisites.
+   * Type "npm start" to start the Express server.
+   * Use your browser to open "localhost:5000".

 ## Running the tests